cs1302uga/cs1302-ce24-proj/README.md

 > Curiouser and curiouser!
 > **--Alice, _Alice in Wonderland_ by Lewis Carroll**

-This class exercise introduces students to a flexible class period.
+This class exercise introduces students the five-point stencil method for numerical differentiation, computed efficiently using the Java 8 Stream API and lambda expression.

 ## Prerequisite Knowledge